sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 Find the laptop's LAN IP address that the comma device can reach.
-The helper can start while onroad: it forwards camera/state while local `modeld` remains active, then switches publication after the laptop produces a fresh valid model:
+The helper can start while onroad: it forwards camera/state while local `modeld` remains active, then performs an exclusive publisher handoff after the laptop produces a fresh valid model:

 ```sh
 cd /data/openpilot